frida/frida-website/_i18n/en/_docs/javascript-api.md

     hooks in some cases, and allows ART's Instrumentation APIs to be used for tracing the runtime.

++   `Java.deoptimizeBootImage()`: similar to Java.deoptimizeEverything() but
+     only deoptimizes boot image code.
+Use with `dalvik.vm.dex2oat-flags --inline-max-code-units=0` for best results.

 +   `Java.vm`: object with the following methods:

     -   `perform(fn)`: ensures that the current thread is attached to the VM and